-If you’re considering buying a ukulele for the first time then this is the page for you.
+If you’re considering buying a ukulele for the first time then the ukulele buying guide is the page for you.
 From sizes and strings to budgets, brands and buying tips.
 Hopefully I can help you to avoid the mistakes that I made when I bought my first ukulele.

 There are 4 main sizes of ukulele and each has its own characteristics.
 Smallest to largest we have soprano, concert, tenor and baritone.
 When it comes to buying a ukulele, it’s good to get a bit of knowledge about each one.

 I personally had no idea that ukuleles came in different sizes when I bought my first ukulele.
 I ended up buying a concert scale ukulele as it was pretty much the first one I picked up.

 The soprano ukulele is the one most people picture when the word ukulele is mentioned.
 Typically it has the smallest body and the shortest fretboard.
 Due to it’s size it’s very portable.
 There’s a fairly common misconception that the smaller the ukulele the more difficult it is to play and this is often levelled wrongly at the soprano.
 Sopranos usually have between 12 and 15 frets (I’m a fan of 15 fret sopranos personally).